District Judge McGarva, sitting at Sefton Magistrates, denied an application for a private prosecution against a police informant, Paul Turner.

 District Judge McGarva was made aware of the full history of what the police informant had done and how Lancashire police had protected him and then ‘blamed the victim’.
-Even so, the judge blamed to victim.
+Even so, the judge blamed the victim.

-Now, there is suspicions that the judiciary may well be protecting him as well..!
+There are now suspicions that the judiciary may well be protecting him as well..!

 One of the four fabricated charges brought against me was ‘Malicious Communications‘ for posting that Paul Turner is, (or at least was) a police informant.
 I posted this to show that Lancashire police were protecting him in light of the sick and horrific things he was writing about me and getting away with it.
 The charge against me was ‘odd’ to say the least, as the fact is, Paul Turner was a police informant and thus could never constitute Malicious Communications.
 Yet, without any CPS advice, the police brought the charge anyway.
 Even I knew this charge would never in a million years succeed.

 During the trial, my defence solicitor asked Paul Turner 3 simple questions.

 - Are you a police informant?

 - Have you ever told anyone you are a police informant?